MikeKamau/BabyApp/README.md

   * **ADMINS** - Email address of the individual that should receive alerts as per the set logging level
   * **FLASK_ENV** - What context Flask is running in i.e development or production.
 It defaults to production

-7. Change directory into the project folder i.e cd /path/to/babyapp/folder e.g cd babyapp
+7. Change directory into the project folder i.e cd /path/to/babyapp/folder e.g cd BabyApp

 8. Run the app using the flask run command i.e. flask run